AniketosEU/Socio-technical-Security-Requirements/README.md

 *	ensure diagram validity on-the-fly
 *	export diagrams to different file formats (png, jpeg, pdf, svg, etc.)
 *	automated derivation of security requirements
-*	automated reasoning, in terms of (1) well-formedness analysis, (2) security analysis, and (3) risk analysis
+*	automated reasoning, in terms of (1) well-formedness analysis, (2) security analysis, and (3) threat analysis
 *	automated generation of security requirements document
-*	exporting security requirements to STS-ml XML format
+*	exporting security requirements and threats to STS-ml XML format
+* 	search and import threats from an online threat repository

 How to get started / Usage manual / Examples